mvolkmann/blog/src/swift/swift-ui.md

 CloudKit prefixes all record and field names with "CD\_", which is an abbreviation for "Core Data".
+A system record named "Users" is created by default.
+These records cannot be queried.

+By default, a private database is created.
+This is restricted to the current app user, but is shared across all of their devices.

 To enable querying records from the CloudKit Dashboard website: